King Visits Ajloun, Stresses Importance Of Investing In Tourism, Agriculture

+his majesty calls for continuing implementation of government's masterplan for Ajloun, developing infrastructure His Majesty inaugurates Ajloun Cultural Centre, which aims to provide creative spaces for local community King bestows Silver Jubilee Medal on individuals, in recognition of their contributions to serving Jordan

-King Abdullah II on Tuesday stressed the importance of moving forward with development in Ajloun, as well as investing in promising opportunities in tourism
+AMMAN (JT) -His Majesty King Abdullah on Tuesday stressed the importance of moving forward with development in Ajloun, as well as investing in promising opportunities in tourism and agriculture.

 His Majesty called for continuing the implementation of the government's masterplan for Ajloun, as well as developing infrastructure to attract investors and enhance tourism to create job opportunities.

-The King also directed the government to study the construction of a new road to facilitate the movement of citizens and access to tourism areas.
+The King also directed the government to study the construction of a new road to facilitate the movement of citizens and access to tourism areas, the statement said.

 For his part, Ajloun Governor Nayef Hidayat expressed best wishes to His Majesty on the Silver Jubilee, highlighting achievements in Ajloun in several sectors over the past 25 years.